-- If the withdrawal date is on the first day, a 100% refund will be made. - If the withdrawal date is on the second day, a 50% refund will be made. - · After the second day, no refunds will be made.
+Day 1 100% refund will be made.

+Day 2 50% refund will be made.

+After day 2 no refunds will be made.

 If a student drops a course and then adds another course at a later time during the 100% refund period, additional charges may result.
 Students should always add and drop a course during the same session to avoid these charges.